Upper School Summer Reading

 Welcome to Accelerated 10th Grade History!

-Listen to the Original Broadway Cast recording of Hamilton: An American Musical (at least once): purchase the album on iTunes, or listen to it cost-free on Spotify.
-Listen to the songs in order, as they tell a chronological story.
+- OPTIONAL: Listen to or Watch the Original Broadway Cast recording of Hamilton: An American Musical.
+You can purchase the album on iTunes, or listen to it cost-free on Spotify, or you can watch the full musical on Disney+.
+Make sure that you listen to the songs in order, as they tell a chronological story.

 How to Read Nonfiction:

-When reading nonfiction, like Strange New Land or other history texts, remember that nonfiction is a type of writing that asks you to engage as a reader.
+When reading nonfiction, like These Truths or other history texts, remember that nonfiction is a type of writing that asks you to engage as a reader.

 It’s not enough to just put your eyes on the page: your brain and hands must also engage!